-Yes, many councils across England have introduced directions to control the conversion of commercial premises into residential accommodation.
-This includes most of our of neighbouring councils such as Watford, Three Rivers and Barnet.
+Yes, a large number of councils across England have introduced directions to control the conversion of commercial premises into residential accommodation.
+This includes most of our neighbouring councils such as Watford, Three Rivers and Barnet.

-A report published by the Royal Institute of Chartered Surveyors in 20181 assessed the impact of extended PD rights across England and recommended that councils should proactively respond to their potentially significant impact by introducing Article 4 directions.
+A report published by the Royal Institute of Chartered Surveyors in 20181 assessed the impact of extended PD rights across England and recommended that councils should pro-actively respond to their potentially significant impact by introducing Article 4 directions.